-4.8.5 Macro-systemic shocks affecting the economy as a whole24 5.
-Calibration 5.1.
-Common reference parameters of the stress test scena changes in the level of liquidity of the assets held in the portfol •• 5.2.
-Common reference parameters of the stress test scena changes in the level of credit risk of the assets held in the po credit events and rating events ortfolio of the MMF, including 5.3.
-Common reference parameters of the stress test scena movements of the interest rates 5.4.
-Common reference parameters of the stress test scena movements of the exchange rates ••• 5.5.
-Common reference parameters of the stress test scena widening or narrowing of spreads among indexes to whic securities are tied ch interest rates of portfolio 5.6.
-Common reference parameters of the stress test scena levels of redemption •• 5.7.
-Common reference parameters of the stress test scena macro systemic shocks affecting the economy as a whole •• 6.
-Appendix
+4.8. .5 Macro-systemic shocks affecting the economy as a whole 24 5.
+Cali libration 26 5.1. chang Common reference parameters of the stress test scenarios in relation to have in the level of liquidity of the assets held in the portfolio of the MMF • Common reference parameters of the stress test scenarios in relation to have some serious per in the level of credit risk of the assets held in the portfolio of the MMF events and rating events f, including 5.3. mover Common reference parameters of the stress test scenarios in relation to hements of the interest rates • • Common reference parameters of the stress test scenarios in relation to hements of the exchange rates • • widen Common reference parameters of the stress test scenarios in relation to hold or narrowing of spreads among indexes to which interest rates rities are tied of portfolio 5.6. levels Common reference parameters of the stress test scenarios in relation to he of redemption 5.7. macro Common reference parameters of the stress test scenarios in relation to he systemic shocks affecting the economy as a whole • • 6. Арр pendix 46